 A version of this article appears in the July 7 edition of Aviation Week & Space Technology.
 As the English writer Samuel Johnson once said about a dog walking on its hind legs, “It is not done well, but you are surprised to find it done at all.”
 I wonder if this isn’t at the root of the recent enthusiasm in aerospace over 3-D printing.
 It’s not that I am not suitably impressed by the ability of a relatively low-cost machine to manufacture a plastic 3-D shape from ...

-"Opinion: 3-D Printing Helps Tell Novelty And Innovation Apart" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Opinion: 3-D Printing Helps Tell Novelty And Innovation Apart" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week & Space Technology magazine subscribers: simply use your subscriber email to log in to your account (or contact us for assistance in updating your account).

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.